eMoflon/emoflon-website-hugo/content/ibex/index.md

 ## eMoflon::IBeX-TGG

 {{< notice warning >}}
-eMoflon::IBeX-TGG was discontinued in 2024.
+The development of eMoflon::IBeX-TGG was discontinued in 2024.
 {{< /notice >}}

 **Triple Graph Grammars (TGGs)** are a declarative and rule-based technique to specify bidirectional model transformations.